TechLabs-Berlin/ws24-skillswap/DS/data/02_factors_dtypes/02_Attributes_explained.md

 - **Expert:**
   Individuals who possess extensive experience and profound knowledge in the skill area, capable of providing mentorship and performing tasks at the highest level of proficiency.

 ### Approach

   #### Skills offered
-  1. Everybody has relevant knowledge in at least one and maximum 3 Skill Domains
+  1. Everybody has relevant knowledge in at least one and maximum 3 skill domains
       - Pick a number between 1 and 3
-      - Take this number and select (1 to 3) random skill Domains
+      - Take this number and select (1 to 3) random skill domains
   2. Everybody is expert in at least one skill
       - Select the sub-skills from the selected domains
       - Make sure that a person is an expert in one skill